agusrichard/react-workbook/notes/react-hooks.md

 ### Gradual Adoption Strategy
 - **TLDR: There are no plans to remove classes from React.**
-- Crucially, Hooks work side-by-side with existing code so you can adopt them gradually
+- Crucially, Hooks work side-by-side with existing code so you can adopt them gradually.

 </br>

 ---

-## [Official Docs - Hooks at a Glance](https://reactjs.org/docs/hooks-intro.html) <span id="content-3"><span>
+## [Official Docs - Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html) <span id="content-3"><span>

 ### State Hook
 - Code snippet </br>